Raghav-B/poke.AI/README.md

 # poke.AI
+**Winner of the Judge's Choice Award for NUS School of Computing's Orbital 2019 project showcase**

 An experimental project to attempt to create an AI that can play the 3rd generation Pokemon games (specifically Pokemon Emerald - it's very close to my heart).